microsoft/WhatTheHack/060-ModernGitHubDev/README.md

 ## Prerequisites

 - Your own Azure subscription with **owner** access.
 See considerations below for additional guidance.
-- A GitHub Enterprise account
+- A GitHub Enterprise account if using internal repositories, or a standard GitHub account if using public repositories.

 ## Repository Contents